MillerBOSS/EyeAreSea/README.md

 ## Original Limechat License

-Textual began as a "fork" of [LimeChat](https://github.com/psychs/limechat) in 2010
+Textual began as a fork of [LimeChat](https://github.com/psychs/limechat) in 2010

 LimeChat's original license is presented below.